TerryV8/click-count/README.md

 ---

-# In details below, how I build it step by step:
+# 3. Below, I provided in more details:
+- How I build them.
+- How I was started step by step from a basic architecture to my best solution architecture.

 ## Let's design the architecture
 - #### [Redis Architecture (Back-end)](docs/redis_architecture.md)